choiseun/NLP-subreddit-predictions/.ipynb_checkpoints/README-checkpoint.md

 For r/SatoshiStreetBets, the unique words include:

 ![](https://github.com/choiseun/risk-tolerance/blob/master/images/ssb_word_cloud.png)

-For each individual, I would recommend reviewing the sets of words above to understand risk tolerance and the investment type (i.e. stock or crypto) that may be a better fit.

 **Note:** The logistic regression model I used for the predictions provides hundreds of words with the highest predictive power in determining the classification of a post.
 For practical purposes, I will not list all of these words.